Consumption Partial Insurance in the Presence of Tail Income Risk: Introduction

-In a separate strand of literature, \citet{Guvenen_Karahan_Ozkan_Song2021} use data from the U.S. Social Security Administration to characterize the distribution of unexplained income growth, namely the distribution of income shocks.
-They establish two important facts.
-First, income growth is very negatively skewed, i.e., it has a long left tail.
-This means there are far more people in the data who experience large negative than large positive shocks.
-Second, income growth exhibits excess kurtosis, i.e., it has fat tails.
-This means there are far more people in the data who experience either small or large income shocks, than people who experience moderate ones, relative to a Gaussian density.
-These are now benchmark results in the income dynamics literature, replicated in many countries \citep[e.g.,][compare the U.S. and the Netherlands]{DeNardi_EtAl2021_Netherlands_US}.
+In a separate strand of literature, \citet{Guvenen_Karahan_Ozkan_Song2021} use data from the U.S. Social Security Administration and establish important new facts about the distribution of unexplained income growth, namely the distribution of income shocks.
+They show that income growth is very negatively skewed, i.e., it has a long left tail, so far more people experience large negative than large positive shocks.
+Moreover, income growth exhibits excess kurtosis, i.e., fat tails, so far more people face either small or large shocks, than moderate ones, relative to a Gaussian density.
+These are now benchmark facts about income dynamics, observed in many countries \citep[e.g.,][compare the U.S. and the Netherlands]{DeNardi_EtAl2021_Netherlands_US}.

-If most shocks away from the mean are really bad shocks, their impact on consumption would, intuitively, differ from that of small/moderate shocks.
-In other words, left skewness and excess kurtosis, which are statements about the third and fourth moments of the income distribution, should matter for the pass-through of shocks into consumption.
-Yet, by revolving around the second moments of the joint income-consumption distribution, the second moment being a poor summary of the tails, the benchmark methodology in BPP ignores these salient features of income dynamics.
-This is precisely what we address in this paper.

-The paper measures the degree of consumption partial insurance to income shocks of varying persistence, accounting for higher-order moments of the distribution of income and consumption.
-We offer three main contributions.
+If most income shocks away from the mean are large and bad shocks, their effect on consumption might, intuitively, differ from that of small/moderate shocks.
+In other words, left skewness and excess kurtosis, which are statements about the third and fourth moments of the income distribution respectively, may matter for the pass-through of shocks into consumption.
+This is precisely what we investigate in this paper.
+Specifically, we measure the degree of consumption insurance to income shocks of varying persistence, accounting not only for second- but also higher-order moments of their distribution (i.e., tail shocks).